Rio Tinto to hand over diamond mine to central Indian state

 - Mobile-home park’s residents left in dark as homes are sold out from under them VIEW

+“Rio Tinto has long and enduring ties with India and we continue to see the nation as an important market for our metals and minerals and as a key hub for Rio Tinto’s business services,” he said.

+The company said the Madhya Pradesh government signed an order in January accepting ownership of the mine and taking responsibility for its assets.

-The diamond deposits were discovered by the Australia-based company in 2004.
-Rio Tinto signed an agreement to develop the mine in 2010.
+Australia-based Rio Tinto discovered the diamond deposits in 2004 and signed an agreement to develop the mine in 2010.

+Rio Tinto has strong ties with the Indian diamond industry.
+It says it employs more than 250,000 Indian diamond cutters and polishers for processing its diamonds.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.